INTERNATIONAL MENTORING ASSOCIATION BY-LAWS

 ARTICLE VIII — ELECTED OFFICERS OF THE BOARD OF DIRECTORS

 Section 2 The officers of the board will be nominated and elected by the board of directors.
-The term of each office of the association will be two years.
-No officer may serve more than two consecutive terms in an office.
+The term of each office of the Association will be two years.
+Each officer may be re-elected by majority vote of the board of directors.
+No officer may serve more than two consecutive terms in any one office.